What is Saugerties Times?

 How do I write a letter to the editor?

-Send a letter of 500 words or fewer to [email protected] by Tuesday at noon.
+Send a letter of 500 words or fewer to [email protected] by Monday at 6 p.m. for that Thursday’s paper.
 Include name, address & phone.

 Only name and town of origin will be printed.